 - Water seepage incidents

-Plumbing leaks and high indoor humidity can also cause mold in carpet as well as mold on and underneath hardwood flooring, vinyl flooring, and ceramic tiles.
+Plumbing leaks and high indoor humidity can also cause mold growth on, in, and underneath the carpet, hardwood flooring, vinyl flooring, and ceramic tiles.

 Carpet mold is prevalent in finished basements and in homes where the carpet is installed over damp concrete slabs.
 Black mold in carpet is always discovered when carpet gets repeatedly wetted from hidden seepage, and black mold under carpet is often found by leaky entry door systems.

-Using carpet mold spray will not solve a carpet mold problem.
-Spraying a topical carpet mold cleaner does not address deep-seated mold in carpet or underneath it.
-Similarly, wet extraction is not a proper method of carpet mold removal, and can sometimes result in mold under carpet pad as well.
+Using carpet mold spray is not the proper way to solve a carpet mold problem.
+Spraying a topical carpet mold cleaner does not address deep-seated mold within or underneath it.
+Similarly, wet extraction is not a proper method of carpet mold removal, and the water added to the carpet can sometimes result in mold under the carpet pad as well.

 Don’t lose hope.

-Mold in carpets can typically be remediated without hiring a professional mold remediation company or paying for a carpet mold test.
+Mold on, in, and underneath floor covering materials can typically be remediated without hiring a professional mold remediation company or paying for a carpet mold test.
 Very often mold removal from carpet can be accomplished by homeowners provided they follow a proper procedure and use the right carpet mold cleaner.
 Even if you do hire a mold removal company it’s best to have knowledge so you will know if the work is being done correctly.